Le Pont-de-Montvert: Main sights

 The main village, Pont-de-Montvert (870 m altitude) at the base of the south-facing slopes of Mont Lozère, has retained the stony granite-built traditional aspect of its closely built centre, surrounding by outlying hamlets.
 The village is named for its hump-backed bridge (en dos d'âne) that spans in a single arch the swift-flowing Tarn— here near its source.
 The bridge is guarded by a defensive tower at the village end, now with a more amiable function: village clock.
-Medieval in aspect, bridge and tower date to the 17th century.
+Though medieval in aspect, bridge and tower in fact date to the 17th century.

 Robert Louis Stevenson passed through Pont-de-Montvert on the ramble narrated in his Travels with a Donkey in the Cévennes (1879), one of the first books to present hiking and camping as recreational activities.
 Today Stevenson fans retrace the route Stevenson on hiking paths (the GR 70), some of which are transhumance routes taken annually by shepherds and their flocks.

 The open-air museum Ecomusée du Mont Lozère sited here presents the ecology of the region.
 A feature is the traditional Ferme de Troubat, with its threshing-floor and its flour mill.